spacetime-player/sparknet-emergence/README.md

 Understanding self-organization in neural networks - how structure emerges from randomness.
 Long-term aim: contribute to research on emergence, internal representations, and architectural requirements for consciousness in AI systems.

 **Status:** Early-stage.
 Iterating on memory systems, spark movement strategies, and learning rules.

+**Honestly my head fried now, interface make experiment more easy to test, but I feel there will be trade offs**